-Literature Lovers Need To Visit Harrisburg!
+Literature Lovers Need To Plan A Vacation In Harrisburg Pennsylvania!

 When Charles Dickens visited Harrisburg, Pennsylvania, in 1842, he was highly unimpressed.
 Describing the state capital, he said it had "feeble lights, reflected dismally from the wet ground, did not shine out upon a very cheerful city".
 It's a shame he didn't take more time to make better acquaintance with Harrisburg's charms, as I suspect he would have found some kindred literary spirits.